 Spirituality in Origin

 Origin continues the interplay between science and religion found in the previous novels in the Robert Langdon series.
 However, in this novel Dan Brown takes a different approach to this debate.
 In the central plot of the novel, the protagonist Edmond Kirsch has made a discovery which will shake the foundations of religion to its core.
 He believes that “the age of religion is drawing to [a] close, and the age of science is dawning”.
 Essentially, he believes that he has discovered something that will completely disprove organized religion.
-Kirsch will do this by answering two of the most fundamental questions humanity has been asking itself since the dawn of religion, “Where do we come from?” and “Where are we going?”.
+Kirsch will do this by answering two of the most fundamental questions humanity has been asking itself since the dawn of religion, “Where do we come from?” and “Where are we going?”
 By focusing on answering these two fundamental questions Kirsch believes that he will “employ the truth of science to eradicate the myth of religion” (Brown 106).
-Rather than predominantly discussing a particular religion, in Origin, Brown focuses more intently on the potentiality of religion being scientifically disproven.
+Rather than primarily discussing a particular religion, in Origin, Brown focuses more intently on the potentiality of religion being scientifically disproven.
 Brown develops the relationship between science and religion in his novel in order to explore the fundamental ways in which the two interact.

 Brown incorporates a more brazenly modern approach to spiritualty by using his characters to progressively go from simply questioning religion in his previous novels to completely rejecting all religious faiths in Origin.
 Kirsch’s claims that religion is a form of “mass delusion” make the reader question their own particular form of spirituality.
 From the beginning of the novel, the reader gets the impression that Brown is stating that faith is effectively becoming an increasingly irrelevant aspect of the modern world — a concept which isn’t explored as significantly in his previous novels in the Robert Langdon series.